ats-tandjoeng7/surfs_up/README.md

 **Fig. 1 Temperature trends in Oahu, HI for the month of June**

 ### Deliverable 2
-Code used for [Deliverable 1](#deliverable-1) can be reused for accomplishing [Deliverable 2](#deliverable-2) with just a few minor revisions. **Table 2** showed the summary statistics of temperature trends in Oahu, HI for the month of December.
-The graphs in Fig. 2 provided further visualization of temperature trends for the corresponding month across several years.
+Code used for [Deliverable 1](#deliverable-1) can be reused for accomplishing [Deliverable 2](#deliverable-2) with just a few minor revisions. **Table 2** shows the summary statistics of temperature trends in Oahu, HI for the month of December.
+The graphs in Fig. 2 provide further visualization of temperature trends for the corresponding month across several years.

 **Table 2.
 Summary statistics of December temperature trends in Oahu, HI**\
 ![Table 2](./Data/climate_dec_summary_stats.png)